Elyse Tonna

 Position: Curator, Artistic Director and Project Manager

-A context-specific and an interdisciplinary, community-driven project, fuse was a two-year process (2019-2021) and involved elements of creative place-making, safeguarding of intangible cultural heritage and active community engagement and inclusion through storytelling.
-The main scope was to explore, investigate and implement a collaborative project with the communities in the surroundings of the Valletta Design Cluster (VDC), also known as the Biċċerija.
-A public art exhibition of eight interventions took place between the 30th April – 16th July 2021.
+A context-specific and interdisciplinary, community-driven project, Fuse was a two-year process (2019–2021) involving elements of creative placemaking, safeguarding intangible cultural heritage, and active community engagement and inclusion through storytelling.
+The main aim was to explore, investigate and implement a collaborative project with the communities in the vicinity of the Valletta Design Cluster (VDC), also known as the Biċċerija.
+A public art exhibition featuring eight interventions occurred between 30 April and 16 July 2021.
 The project was nominated as one of the Top 75 Most Inspiring Projects of the New European Bauhaus Awards 2021 and shortlisted for the Arts Council Best Project in the Community 2022.

 SURA